jargon-sh/SpectraLD/README.md

 SpectraLD will run the ruleset against the input and print the results to the console.
 If there were any results with a severity of 'error', SpectraLD will return with a non-zero exit code.

+## 👏 Contributing

+Thanks for your interest in SpectraLD!

+We'd love some support in creating better rulesets to help make JSON-LD more interoperable.

+Please fork this repo and send us a pull request.